i-am-jc/famcon25/2/i_am_brave.md

   ---

-<mark>*The ELDEST and MIDDLE Child leave.
+<mark>*The ELDEST and MIDDLE Child leave **EXIT RIGHT**.
 Mom and the Caretaker move BOAT HULLS and PADDLES.
 Mom tries to adjust the SAILS.
 Dad is visibly frustrated and overwhelmed as he also picks up some of the ROWING SEATS.
 The YOUNGEST approaches him.*</mark>

 ---